 - 1. Turn off the system and remove power cords. - 2.
-Remove Riser Card Assembly #2. - 3.
-Move the ME FRC UPD Jumper from the default (pins 1 and 2) operating position to the Force Update position (pins 2 and 3). - 4.
+Move the ME FRC UPD Jumper from the default (pins 1 and 2) operating position to the Force Update position (pins 2 and 3). - 3.
 Re-attach system power cords. - Power on the system.
-Note: System Fans will boost and the BIOS Error Manager should report an 83A0 error code (ME in recovery mode). - Boot to the EFI shell and update the ME firmware using the "MEComplete####.cap" file (where #### = ME revision number) using the following command: iflash32 /u /ni MEComplete####.cap. - 7.
-When update has successfully completed, power off system. - 8.
+Note: System Fans will boost and the BIOS Error Manager should report an 83A0 error code (ME in recovery mode). - Boot to the EFI shell and update the ME firmware using the "MEComplete####.cap" file (where #### = ME revision number) using the following command: iflash32 /u /ni MEComplete####.cap. - 6.
+When update has successfully completed, power off system. - 7.
 Remove AC power cords. - Move ME FRC UPD jumper back to the default position.
 Note: If the ME FRC UPD jumper is moved with AC power applied, the ME will not operate properly.
-The system will need have the AC power cords removed, wait for at least 10 seconds and then reinstalled to ensure proper operation. - 10.
-Install the PCI Riser. - 11.
-Install the AC power cords. - 12.
-Power on the system.
+The system will need have the AC power cords removed, wait for at least 10 seconds and then reinstalled to ensure proper operation. - 9.
+Install AC power cords. - 10.
+Power on system.